Get an idea of what your car loan repayments* will be and how much you can borrow with our easy to use car loan repayment calculator!

 For a more accurate idea of how much you can borrow and at what interest rate you will be eligible for, please call us on 1300 769 999 or apply online!

 What Is A Comparison Rate?
 Why Does It Matter?

-In basic terms, the comparison rate is the base interest rate (advertised rate) plus any fees or charges that will be added to the car loan.
+In basic terms, the comparison rate is the base interest rate (advertised rate) plus any fees or charges that will be added to the car loan or financial product.
 What a comparison rate allows you to do is compare interest rates between lenders easily.
 Take a look at the video below to find out more about comparison rates and how to understand them so you get the best car finance deal.

 Still not enough information?
 Find out more about comparison rates.

 A balloon payment is essentially a lump sum that you set aside when taking out a loan, payable at the end of your loan term, and is a great way to decrease the amount of your repayments.
 The balloon payment amount is normally the residual value of the vehicle.
 Once you reach the end of your loan period, you can choose to either pay out the full balloon amount, upgrade your car or refinance the balloon amount over a new loan period (subject to approval conditions at that time).

 Helpful advice for obtaining car finance:

 Plan Your Loan: Before filling out you loan application to take out a secure car loan, you should think about any factors and financial circumstances that may impact your ability to make repayments as there are many different loan options avilable.
 Using a budget planner can be an effective way to give you visibility into how much you can afford in repayments.
 When planning your budget, make sure you include any reoccurring costs such as monthly repayments such as phone bills and other ongoing fees.
 This way you will maintain a healthy credit history and credit profile in the future.